One of my all-time favorite hiking and camping destinations is Havasu Canyon in the northern part of Arizona, United

-For three days, we hiked around, swam in multiple locations, and visited several other waterfalls along the same creek.
+We hiked around, swam in multiple locations, and visited several other waterfalls along the same creek for three days.

-Mooney Falls, just a short hike from the campsite, is the highest waterfall in the area with a height of over 190 feet.
+Mooney Falls, just a short hike from the campsite, is the highest waterfall in the area, at over 190 feet.

 It was a steep, slightly gnarly climb down ladders and rock footholds to get to the bottom of the falls, but the view and the water below were worth it.

 While Havasu Falls is blocked by a rock at the top before it falls, spanning it out and thinning the water, Mooney Falls is a straight vertical tumble.

 The water crashes violently into the deep blue pool at the surface.

-The third falls that I spent a lot of time exploring was Navajo Falls.
+The third fall that I spent a lot of time exploring was Navajo Falls.

-(Note: Unfortunately, due to a flash flood that took place in 2008, the falls are no longer in existence – the water has taken a new route.)
+(Note: Unfortunately, due to a flash flood in 2008, the falls are no longer in existence – the water has taken a new route.)

-Much less pounding than the other two waterfalls, Navajo Falls was a gentle series of rock steps and soothing pools.
+Navajo Falls was a gentle series of rock steps and soothing pools, much less pounding than the other two waterfalls.

-As the three days came to an end, we packed our belongings and began the ascent to Hualapai Hilltop and eventually back home.
+As the three days ended, we packed our belongings and began the ascent to Hualapai Hilltop and eventually back home.